-Construction on Kampot International Tourism Port – a 4ha quay in Teuk Chhou district about 6km west of Kampot town – has fallen off track, reaching 90 per cent completion, according to a senior Ministry of Tourism official last week.
+Construction on Kampot International Tourism Port – a 4ha quay in Teuk Chhou district about 6km southeast of Kampot town – has fallen off track, reaching 90 per cent completion, according to a senior Ministry of Tourism official last week.

 The project is now planned to be finished by March 31, more than four months beyond the initially scheduled mid-November completion date, ministry deputy director-general for tourism development Sok Sokun said, blaming the delay on the Covid-19 crisis and “climate issues”.